phillipsacademyandover/andover-cm-templates/README.md

 All new email campaigns and template development must be approved by Andover Communications.

 ### Accountability
-The third party designer/developer will be accountable to deliver all email campaigns and templates on time and abiding by these requirements.
+The third-party designer/developer will be accountable to deliver all email campaigns and templates on time and abiding by these requirements.
 Andover will not debug and fix errors, unless absolutely necessary.

 ### Helpful Tools